Microscopic analysis of spin-momentum locking on a geometric phase metasurface: Mueller polarimetry

-\textit{Mueller polarimetry}.-- A more detailed analysis of the metasurface's full polarization response can be obtained with Mueller polarimetry that measures, artifact-free, the polarization states of the light beams incident on and scattered off the metasurface.
-The 4x4 Mueller matrix $M$ is defined by $\mathbf{S}_{out}=M \, \mathbf{S}_{in}$, where $\mathbf{S}_{in/out}$ are the input and output polarization states described by the Stokes vectors~\cite{menzel2010advanced,gil2017polarized,fujiwara2007spectroscopic}.
+A more detailed analysis of the metasurface's full polarization response can be obtained with Mueller polarimetry that measures, artifact-free, the polarization states of the light beams incident on and scattered off the metasurface.
+The $4 \times 4$ Mueller matrix $M$ is defined by $\mathbf{S}_{out}=M \, \mathbf{S}_{in}$, where $\mathbf{S}_{in/out}$ are the input and output polarization states described by the Stokes vectors~\cite{menzel2010advanced,gil2017polarized,fujiwara2007spectroscopic}.
 Using the experimental scheme presented in the Supp.
-Mat. \cite{suppmat}, $M$ can be measured as a function of photon energy $\omega$ and $k_x^{in}$.
-Among the sixteen components of the Mueller matrix, we concentrate on the component $M_{30}$, which provides the difference in reflected intensities between the $+$ and $-$ polarizations when the system is illuminated with unpolarized light.
+Mat. \cite{suppmat} Sec.~4, $M$ can be measured as a function of photon energy $\omega$ and $k_x^{in}$.
+Among the 16 components of the Mueller matrix, we concentrate on the component $M_{30}$, which provides the difference in reflected intensities between the $+$ and $-$ polarizations when the system is illuminated with unpolarized light.

-For a flat interface, in-plane momentum is conserved, and $M$ can be measured for all $\omega$ and $k_x^{in}$ at once using an objective whose back focal plane is fully illuminated with a collimated white light beam.
-However, the Mueller matrix can be defined and measured for each diffracted order $n$ in a periodically corrugated interface.
-Here we will analyze $M_{30}^{n}(\omega, k_{x}^{in})$, obtained from the polarization properties of the reflected light at $k_{x}^{out} = k_{x}^{in} + n k_{g}$, and restricting ourselves to $n=0, 1, 2$, for reasons explained below.
+For a flat interface, in-plane momentum is conserved, and $M$ can be measured for all $\omega$ and $k_x^{in}$ at once, using an objective whose back focal plane is fully illuminated with a collimated white light beam.
+However, the Mueller matrix can be defined and measured for each diffracted order $n$ in a periodically corrugated interface; see Fig.~\ref{fig:mueller}(a).
+Here we will analyze $M_{30}^{n}(\omega, k_{x}^{in})$, obtained from the polarization properties of the reflected light at Bragg orders $k_{x}^{out} = k_{x}^{in} + n k_{g}$, and restricting ourselves to $n=0, 1, 2$, for reasons explained below.

+The experimental results for the GPM shown in Fig.~\ref{fig:sample} are presented in Figures~\ref{fig:mueller}(b-d).
+Panels Figs.~\ref{fig:mueller}(e-g) show the numerical simulations performed with the CMM framework within the SIBC approximation.
+The calculations reproduce the main features found in the experiments.
+All panels show inverted parabolic features related to the resonant excitation of the SPP of the metasurface.